 As a Radcliffe fellow, Soliman is working on a research project about engineering transitional periods after the national crises.
 The main question of the research is, “How have some countries engineered their transitional periods and post-conflict eras?”
 She will conduct a comparative study of cases from African, Asian, and Latin American contexts.

-Soliman, who earned her master’s in political science from Cairo University, has received doctoral fellowships from the European University Institute and the German Institute for International and Security Affairs.
-She was a Reagan-Fascell Democracy Fellow at the National Endowment for Democracy, a doctoral fellow of the Middle East Directions Programme of the Robert Schuman Centre for Advanced Studies, and a visiting fellow at the Institute of International Studies at the University of California, Berkeley, Freie Universität Berlin, and the University of Amsterdam.
+Soliman earned her PhD in social and political sciences from the European University Institute and her master’s in political science from Cairo University.
+She was a doctoral visiting fellow at the German Institute for International and Security Affairs, a Reagan-Fascell Democracy Fellow at the National Endowment for Democracy, a doctoral fellow of the Middle East Directions Programme of the Robert Schuman Centre for Advanced Studies, and a visiting fellow at the Institute of International Studies at the University of California, Berkeley, Freie Universität Berlin, and the University of Amsterdam.
 Soliman was also a chairperson of the Regional Center for Mediation and Dialogue, in Egypt, and a project manager at the Institut Religioscope, in Fribourg, Switzerland.